- Who can see and utilize the CMS plugin?

 - Are there security risks with the CMS plugin?

-The CMS plugin has the same security as the Siteimprove platform itself.
-Learn more about Siteimprove Security and Data Protection.
+The CMS plugin has the same high level of security as the Siteimprove Intelligence Platform itself.
+Learn more about CMS plugin security on the CSM Plugin Security FAQ.

 - How long does setup generally take for the plugin?

 This can vary from CMS to CMS but typically takes about 5 minutes or less.